abhishek-honey/books/README.md

 	Sleights of Mind What the Neuroscience of Magic Reveals About Our Everyday Deceptions Stephen Hawking -A Brief History Of Time Superintelligence NickBostrom
+	The Birth and Death of Meaning - Ernest Becker
 	The Book of Why
 	The Character of Physical Law
+	The Dead - James Joyce’s
-	The Denial of Death
+	The Denial of Death - Ernest Becker
 	The Elegant Universe - Brian Green
+	The escape from Freedom
 	The free energy principle a unified brain theory
 	The God Delusion
 	The Paradox of Choice
+	The Plague
 	The rise and fall of the third chimpanzee
+	The Rise And Fall Of The Third Reich
 	The Second Machine Age Erik
 	The selfish gene
 	The Singularity Is Near Kurzweil Ray
 	The War of Art
-	Thinking Fast Slow Kahneman
+	The Worm at the Core On the Role of Death in Life by Sheldon Solomon, Jeff Greenberg, Tom Pyszczynski Thinking Fast Slow Kahneman
 	Understanding the Digital World by Brian W Kernighan What It Takes
 	What Makes Your Brain Happy and Why You Should Do the Opposite Why Is Sex Fun The Evolution Of Human Sexuality

-	The Denial of Death - Ernest_Becker
-	The Birth and Death of Meaning
-	Escape from Evil
-	The Plague
-	Clock Without Hands
-	The Dead - James Joyce’s
-	Collapse How Societies Choose to Fail or Succeed
-	The Rise And Fall Of The Third Reich
-	Being and Time - Martin Heidegger
-	A History of God By Karen Armstrong
-	In the Name of Identity Violence and the need to belong Consciousness Regained
-	The escape from Freedom
-	Decline of the west

 Maths